 Scheduling will be determined by mutual agreement by both the IAIS staff and the intern.

-The Comparative Zoological Collections Interns will work with the comparative skeletal zoological collection to help identify and preserve items in the collection.
-This internship is intended for individuals interested in careers in archaeology, zoology, zooarchaeology, or osteology.
-Intern will work to rehouse and make accessible the comparative zoological collection to researchers.
-Intern will be required to work both independently and as part of a team.
+Comparative Zoological Collection Internship (Traditional): Interns will work with the comparative skeletal zoological collection to help identify and preserve items in the collection.
+Complete specimens will be properly articulated and a brief life history of each specimen will be generated.
+Applicants should have a background in zoology and have interest in zoology, zooarchaeology, or osteology.
+Strong organizational skills, excellent writing skills, self-motivation, and the ability to work both as part of a team and independently.